jinai/be-degit-workshop-IdentityServer/exercises/02-LoginPage-ImplicitFlow/README.md

 ### Step 4

-Now we are going to configure the Statistics web to use OpenID Connect.
+Now we are going to configure the MVC web to use OpenID Connect.
 First we going to "fix" Microsoft's OpenIdConnect handler.
 More info here: https://leastprivilege.com/2017/11/15/missing-claims-in-the-asp-net-core-2-openid-connect-handler/

 ```C#